Long Term Care (LTC) Premium Deduction

 Tax Deduction Limits for Long Term Care Insurance Premium Payments

-The table here is for the current year due by this year's Tax Day.
+The table here is for the 2023 year due by this year's Tax Day.
 Use these figures to plan your return - prepare and e-file on eFile.com and get the most out of your refund.

 2024 LTC Deduction